stormpath/stormpath.js/CONTRIBUTING.md

  * README.md
 * Commit those files with a version message
 * Tag the repo with the new version
-* Push this new commit and take to origin
+* Push this new commit and tag to origin/master

-Once you are POSITIVE that everything is ready for release you may run the grunt task:
+Once you are POSITIVE that everything is ready for release you may run the release task:

 ````bash
 grunt release